 All classes may provide items for publication on the school website.
-Class teachers will be responsible for ensuring that the content of the pupils' work is accurate, the quality of presentation is maintained and that photo permission forms are checked before submitting items for publication.
+Class teachers will be responsible for ensuring that the content of the pupils' work is accurate, the quality of presentation is maintained and that photo permission forms are checked before uploading.
 All material must be the author's own work, crediting other work included and stating clearly that author's identity and/or status.

-The IT co-ordinator is responsible for uploading pages to the school website, ensuring that the links work and are up-to-date, and that the site meets the requirements of the site host.
 The point of contact on the website will be the school address and telephone number.
 We do not publish pupils' full names or identify individuals on our web pages.
 Home information or individual e-mail identities will not be published.